-This vegetable pantry soup recipe was emailed in, and I couldn’t resist its simplicity and flexibility.
-It packs in loads of healthy ingredients for a meal in a pinch when your produce drawer is bare.
+This vegetable pantry soup recipe is so simple and flexible.
+It also packs in loads of healthy ingredients for a meal in a pinch when your produce drawer is bare.
 As an added bonus, this pantry soup is like a gluten-free minestrone (using beans instead of pasta), is allergy-friendly (free of all top allergens), and can be made vegetarian and vegan with the vegetable broth option.

 - When possible, opt for canned vegetables or soups with no sodium added or low sodium products.
 If these options are not available, rinse the vegetables before you use them.
 You can always season to taste at the end of cooking to have more control over the sodium level.